 With no existing features or character to guide the design, new-build homes with ‘blank Canvas’ plots can sometimes be more challenging to design than a more mature garden.
 This particular example was sloping across its entire depth and featured poor heavy clay soil.
 It was also an irregular awkward shape, producing lots of additional challenges.READ MORE

-Separated from the beach only by a quiet road and with a commanding view across the English Channel this fine property in Deal was let down by the garden.
-With a massive overgrown rockery and dilapidated crazy paving their coastal garden design was very dated, in a poor state and completely unmanageable for our clients who are an elderly couple.
+Separated from the beach only by a quiet road and with a commanding view across the English Channel, this fine property in Deal was let down by the garden.
+With a massively overgrown rockery and dilapidated crazy paving their coastal garden design was very dated, in a poor state, and completely unmanageable for our clients who are an elderly couple.
 They wanted us to come up with some suitable seaside garden ideas that would transform their garden.READ MORE